martinfou/ealifecycle/Projec-Name-Reflexion.md

 ## 🎖️ Project Positioning

-**EALifecycle** positions our project as the **definitive platform for managing Expert Advisors professionally** - exactly what the algorithmic trading community needs for scaling their automated trading operations.
+**EALifeCycle** positions our project as the **definitive platform for managing Expert Advisors professionally** - exactly what the algorithmic trading community needs for scaling their automated trading operations.

 ---